Brad Idzik

 Bradley Idzik (born October 20, 1991) is an American professional football coach who is the offensive coordinator for the Carolina Panthers of the National Football League (NFL).

-He was the Tampa Bay Buccaneers wide receivers coach in 2023.
-He was also the assistant wide receivers coach of the Seattle Seahawks for four years.
+He previously served as the wide receivers coach for the Tampa Bay Buccaneers in 2023 and the assistant wide receivers coach of the Seattle Seahawks for four years.

 Personal life

 Idzik is the son of former New York Jets general manager, John Idzik Jr.